br1code/br1-interview-preparation/README.md

 This is a full-stack application consisting of a .NET 8 backend API, a Next.js frontend, and a PostgreSQL database.
 The application allows users to prepare for interviews by answering questions using the microphone + camera.
 The recordings with the answers will be stored as video files so they can be reviewed later.
 The questions must be submitted by the users.

+## Disclaimer

+This was created as a personal project for learning and experimentation, with the primary goal of finishing a first version as quickly as possible (so I can start using it and prepare for job interviews). **The initial version was completed in just one month**.
+As such, the code quality and structure may not reflect best practices or production-ready standards.
+Feedback and suggestions for improvement are welcome!

 ## Prerequisites

 - [Docker](https://www.docker.com/get-started) installed on your machine.